wisdal/Image-classification-transfer-learning/README.md

 4. Fine-tune the model.
 5. Test the model.

-By the way, The Bottleneck is just the informal name given to the last hidden layer of a deep neural network.
+By the way, "Bottleneck" is just the informal name given to the last hidden layer of a deep neural network.

 ## Why does it work ?